Azure Azure Arc Azure PowerShell Hybrid Cloud

 • Create a resource group for Azure Arc-enabled SCVMM, if it not already exists.
 Add specified tags and a resource lock.

-• Create a resource group for Azure Arc-enabled PostgreSQL Hyperscale server, if it not already exists.
+• Create a resource group for Azure Arc-enabled PostgreSQL (preview), if it not already exists.
 Add specified tags and a resource lock.

-• Create a resource group for Azure Arc-enabled SQL managed instance, if it not already exists.
+• Create a resource group for Management purposes, if it not already exists.
 Add specified tags and a resource lock.

 • Register required Azure resource providers for Azure Arc-enabled servers, if not already registered.
 Registration may take up to 10 minutes.